opensearch-project/project-website/_posts/2025-12-14-Resource-Sharing-Technical-Deep-Dive.md

    If two users shared a backend role, they could see each other's resources.
 This created the following issues:

     * No way for the owner to specify *share with Alice, but not with Bob* if both users shared a role.
-    * Removing access required role-mapping changes, not a change on the resource itself.
+    * Removing access required role-mapping changes, not a change to the resource itself.

 2. **Overly broad cluster privileges**